roomacarthur/escape-the-cave/README.md

 5. For Deployment there are two options, Automatic Deployments or Manual.
     - Automatic Deployment: This will prompt Heroku to re-build your app each time you push your code to GitHub.
     - Manual Deployment: This will only prompt Heroku to build your app when you manually tell it to do so.
 6. Ensure the correct branch is selected "master/Main", and select the deployment method that you desire.
-In this case I will be using Automatic Deployment.
+In this case, I will be using Automatic Deployment.

 ### Forking Repository

 If you wish to experiment with the code freely, you can achieve this by forking the repository.
-Forking a repository allows you to experiment without the original project being effected.
+Forking a repository allows you to experiment without the original project being affected.
 To achieve this you need to:

 1. Navigate to the repository roomacarthur/escape-the-cave.
 2. In the top right of the page, below your profile you should see a "Fork" button.
 Simply click on this.